 The Council's standard 'kick-sampling' technique was used at five established sites to collect streambed macroinvertebrates from the Patea River.
-Samples were sorted and identified to provide number of taxa (richness) and MCI and SQMCI_s scores for each site.
+Samples were sorted and identified to provide number of taxa (richness) and MCI and SQMCIS scores for each site.

 The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of organic pollution in stony streams.
 It is based on the presence/absence of taxa with varying degrees of sensitivity to environmental conditions.
-The SQMCI_S takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring.
+The SQMCIS takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring.

-Significant differences in either the MCI or the SQMCI_S between sites indicate the degree of adverse effects (if any) of the discharges being monitored.
+Significant differences in either the MCI or the SQMCIS between sites indicate the degree of adverse effects (if any) of the discharges being monitored.

-This late spring macroinvertebrate survey undertaken following periods of power station peaker plant discharges, indicated that recent discharges of treated cooling water from the Contact Energy Ltd's site had not had any significant detrimental effect on the macroinvertebrate communities of the river.
-No significant changes in the macroinvertebrate communities structures were recorded between the upstream 'control' site and site immediately downstream of the discharge

-The macroinvertebrate communities in the reach of the Patea River adjacent to the discharge contained moderately high proportions of 'sensitive' taxa at both sites (typical of spring flow conditions) whereas the communities further downstream (below the Kahouri Stream confluence) atypically were dominated by only slightly higher numbers of 'tolerant' taxa.
-Taxonomic richnesses (numbers of taxa) tended to be insignificantly different at the time of this spring survey and MCI scores slightly higher compared to those of the previous summer 2014 survey.
+This spring macroinvertebrate survey undertaken following periods of power station peaker plant discharges, indicated that recent discharges of treated cooling water from the Contact Energy Ltd's site had not had any significant detrimental effect on the macroinvertebrate communities of the river.
+No significant changes in the macroinvertebrate community structures were recorded between the upstream 'control' site and site immediately downstream of the discharge The macroinvertebrate communities in the reach of the Patea River adjacent to the discharge contained higher proportions of 'sensitive' than 'tolerant' taxa at both sites (more typical of spring flow conditions) as did the communities further downstream (below the Kahouri Stream confluence).
+Taxonomic richnesses (numbers of taxa) and MCI scores were similar to predicted values and historical medians (TRC, 2015).

-Biomonitoring at three sites further downstream in the Patea River, for the establishment of baseline conditions in relation to consented power station expansion, found relatively similar community compositions to those monitored in the vicinity of the cooling water discharges with minimal significant changes in individual taxon abundances recorded.
-Downstream increases in the SQMCI_s values through the reach below the Skinner Road site were atypical of past results.
-With the exception of the Skinner Road site (3), MCI scores were similar or higher than historical median values at all sites and typical of communities at these distances from the National Park, despite the survey coinciding with moderate periphyton substrate cover following a wet period in early spring.
-The MCI score at site 4 (Hungers Rd) was higher than the maximum value recorded over the previous twelve-year period of monitoring.
+Biomonitoring at three sites further downstream in the Patea River, for the establishment of baseline conditions in relation to consented power station expansion, found relatively similar community compositions to those monitored in the vicinity of the cooling water discharges with few significant changes in individual taxon abundances recorded.
+SQMCIs values were relatively similar between sites.
+MCI scores were higher than historical median values at all sites but typical of communities at these distances from the National Park.

-MCI and SQMCI_S scores indicate that the stream communities throughout the entire river reach were of 'fair' to 'good' generic health and generally in the condition predicted for similar sites in other Taranaki ringplain rivers, following a period of moderate flow conditions following a wet early spring.
+MCI and SQMCIS scores indicated that the stream communities throughout the entire river reach were of 'fair' to 'good' generic health and generally in the condition predicted for similar sites in other Taranaki ringplain rivers, following a period of moderate flow conditions during a spring period.